History of the Labour Party (Ireland): Foundation, 1912-1916

+During the period of the First World War, there existed distinct views and strategies between the organised, unskilled urban labour force in Ireland and the craft-based, co-operative heritage.
+Nonetheless, the Labour Party and ITUC, as well as the Irish Citizen Army (ICA), sought to establish a "Co-operative Commonwealth."

 James Connolly was the only leading Labour figure to take part in the Easter Rising in 1916.
 His execution after the rebellion left the labour movement in some disarray.
 Liberty Hall, the physical symbol of the labour movement, was destroyed, and the files of the ITUCLP were seized.
 Many trade union leaders, in Dublin, who had not taken part in the Rising were interned, such as William O'Brien, but they were released later when the British realised that they had no direct involvement.
 Their absence allowed non-nationalist leaders to come to the fore, especially Thomas Johnson, who was not charismatic, but was a moderate and hardworking man.

 Despite his English background, his sheer diligence and devotion to his duties gave him the leading position in labour politics for the next decade.
 He managed to persuade the authorities to release the trade union leaders in time for the congress meeting in Sligo in August 1916.
 In his chairman's address, Johnson avoided taking a stand on the Rising and instead called for a minute's silence to honour the memory of Connolly and his comrades.
 He mourned the dead in the trenches and expressed personal support for the Allies.
 Johnson's stance in refusing to accept any responsibility for the Rising was regarded as a success as it avoided division between north and south, and laid the stress on economic and social issues.